|Air Support Unit

 - Works with City schools in drug prevention and gang enforcement programs.

-- Investigates felony sexual assaults involving victims fourteen years of age and older, including cases with juvenile suspects.
+- Investigates felony sexual assaults involving victims 14 years of age and older, including cases with juvenile suspects.

 - Works with the District Attorney's Office and Victim Witness Assistance to assist victims in preparing for court appearances.

-- Cross reports suspected cases of child abuse and works with the Department of Social Services when investigating cases which include protective issues.
+- Cross-reports suspected cases of child abuse and works with the Department of Social services/units when investigating cases that include protective issues.

 - Acts as a liaison with physicians and nurse examiners at contract hospitals providing forensic examinations.